kamack38/windows-vm/README.md

 > [!NOTE]
 > This script doesn't enable RDP, so after the setup is completed you'll have to
 > enable it manually in the settings.

+Administrator account with the following is created with this install:

+- Username: Admin
+- Password: 1234

 ## Useful links